2h3ph3rd/2h3ph3rd.github.io/docs/writeups/htb/metatwo.md

 We can try to use them for ssh:

-In this way we find the user flag:
+In this way we obtain the user flag:

 ```
 4df68ef9947c09d45b2cd642455d4e1a